NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/snapmirror.html.markdown

 * `destination_working_environment_id` - (Optional) The public ID of the destination working environment where the snapmirror relationship will be created.
 * `source_working_environment_name` - (Optional) The source working environment name where the snapmirror relationship will be created.
 It will be ignored if working_environment_id is provided.
 * `destination_working_environment_name` - (Optional) The destination working environment name where the snapmirror relationship will be created.
 It will be ignored if working_environment_id is provided.
-* `source_svm_name` - (Optional) The name of the source SVM.
+* `source_svm_name` - (Optional, Computed) The name of the source SVM.
 The default SVM name is used, if a name isn't provided.
-* `destination_svm_name` - (Optional) The name of the destination SVM.
+* `destination_svm_name` - (Optional, Computed) The name of the destination SVM.
 The default SVM name is used, if a name isn't provided.
 * `source_volume_name` - (Required) The name of the source volume.
 * `destination_volume_name` - (Required) The name of the destination volume to be created for snapmirror relationship.
 * `connector_ip` - (Optional) The private IP of the connector, this is only required for Restricted mode account.